 The Family Marathon is a new and unique running event where teams of up to six family members, friends and colleagues complete a marathon distance of 26.2 miles between them.
-Each team pays an entry fee of £55 (currently only £38.50 thanks to our fantastic early bird offer!) to take on the challenge, and are encouraged to fundraise in support of Hope and Homes for Children.
+Each team pays an entry fee of £55 (currently £44 per team, for a limited only!) to take on the challenge, and are encouraged to fundraise in support of Hope and Homes for Children.

 The Family Marathon will take place at Victoria Park in London throughout the day on Saturday 29 June 2019.
 The event village will be open from 9am, with the run starting around 10am.
 Closing times will be confirmed nearer the day.

 The course is 26.2 miles, formed of a loop just under a mile long around the event village.
 A 45m finishing straight lets your entire team cross the finishing line together for a well-earned celebration and finishing line photo.

 The route itself is tarmac and flat all the way around, ideal for both experienced and amateur runners.
 It is suitable for both wheelchairs and children’s pushchairs/buggies.
 Unfortunately, handcycles, racing wheelchairs and walking frames/crutches are not permitted.
 If you are unsure, or have any questions regarding this, please email email@example.com.

 Anyone!
 Although you will need to have a minimum of two adults to ensure that under-11s are accompanied by an adult at all times.
 You can have up to six team members per team.
 Wheelchair users are very welcome to take part and children’s pushchairs/buggies are welcome.

 No, as long as all of the 26.2 miles are completed by your team members, you can share the miles between you however you prefer.
 Remember that the distance covered by an adult accompanying an under-11 will also be recorded, and all contributes to your overall total.